-Yoshio Shimoda has been practising Japanese Immigration Law since 1994.
-He has established himself as the most reliable immigration lawyer here in Japan.
-He is recognised by the international business community as the “go-to guy” for all of their immigration needs.
-His client list includes major international firms operating in the country, including banking, automotive, IT, oil and pharmaceutical firms.
-He joined the IBA in 2003 as the first Japanese immigration lawyer to take a seat on the committee.
-He is a regular speaker at IBA and AILA conferences.
+Yoshio Shimoda has been practising Japanese immigration law since 1994.
+He has established himself as the most reliable immigration lawyer in Japan.
+He is recognised by the community of international firms, as the “go-to guy” for all of their immigration needs.
+His client list includes the major international firms operating in the country, including banks, automotive, IT, oil and pharmaceutical firms.
+He joined IBA in 2003, as the first Japanese immigration lawyer to take a seat on the committee.
+He has been a regular speaker since 2002 at international conferences including IBA and AILA.

 Mr Yoshio Shimoda began practising as a licensed immigration lawyer in 1994.

-He is the founder of ILS Shimoda Office.
-The firm, which specialises in the immigration law of Japan, has handled around 50,000 cases of corporate and personal immigration-related applications in Japan since its establishment in 1997.
-ILS Shimoda Office represents many of the world's largest multinational companies in a wide variety of industries, including banking, software and IT, pharmaceuticals, automotive and manufacturing, among others, and is recognised as one of the most experienced firms for corporate immigration in Japan.
+In this time, ILS Shimoda has represented many of the world's largest multinational companies in a wide variety of industries, including banking, software and IT, pharmaceuticals, automotive and manufacturing, among others.
+It has been recognised as one of the most experienced firms for corporate immigration in Japan.

-Mr Shimoda joined the International Bar Association in 2003 as the first Japanese immigration lawyer to be granted a seat on the immigration and nationality law committee.
-He has been a regular speaker since 2002 at international conferences including the IBA and AILA.
+Mr Shimoda joined the International Bar Association in 2003 as the first Japanese immigration lawyer to be granted a seat on the Immigration and Nationality Law Committee.
+Since 2002, he has been a regular speaker at international conferences, including the IBA and AILA.

-He is currently practising immigration law at his personal law office, Immigration Lawyer Shimoda Office, to provide a more concentrated and personalised legal service to the clients of world’s top leaders and executives.
+He is currently practicing immigration law at his personal law office, Immigration Lawyer Shimoda Office, to provide more concentrated and personalised legal services to the global leaders and executives.